PurkkaKoodari/pyxyzzy/README.md

 Key differences from Pretend You're Xyzzy:

-- **Compatibility.** When setting up the Pretend You're Xyzzy server using [WSL][wsl], I encountered numerous random crashes and freezes of the game server. pyXyzzy aims to use a very simple stack that should run properly almost anywhere.
+- **Simple backend.** When setting up the Pretend You're Xyzzy server using [WSL][wsl], I encountered numerous random crashes and freezes of the game server. pyXyzzy aims to use a very simple and lightweight stack that should run properly almost anywhere.
 - **Mobile UI.** pyXyzzy is built from the start with a responsive UI, so it can be used reasonably well on a mobile device.
 It can also be turned into a [Progressive Web App][pwa] with relative ease, but that is not a high priority right now.
-- **Modernization.** Pretend You're Xyzzy uses (at the time of writing) Java EE and jQuery 1.11, which creates a lot of boilerplate and legacy code I don't want to deal with.
+- **Modernization.** Pretend You're Xyzzy uses (at the time of writing) Java EE and jQuery 1.11, which creates a lot of boilerplate and legacy code I don't want to deal with. pyXyzzy currently aims to be compatible with the latest release and LTS versions of Chrome and Firefox, allowing for modern code.

 The code for pyXyzzy is licensed under the [MIT license](LICENSE).